History of the Cleveland Cavaliers: 2022–present: The Donovan Mitchell era

 During the 2023 offseason, the Cavs signed swingman Max Strus, who had helped the Miami Heat reach the 2023 NBA Finals as their new starting small forward.
 Prior to the start of the season, the team unveiled a giant banner in downtown Cleveland featuring the "Big 4" (Mitchell, Garland, Allen, and Evan Mobley) hanging in the spot where the famous LeBron James banner was displayed for many years.
 After starting the '23-'24 season 13–12, the team would go on a stretch where they won 23 out of 28 games from December 15 through the All-Star break.
 During the season the team would sign forward Pete Nance, making him the third member of the Nance family to play for the Cavs (after his father Larry and brother Larry Jr.).
 As the teams played the bulk of their games without various members of the "Big 4" due to assorted injuries, they would finish 48–34, second place in the Central Division and the number four seed in the Eastern Conference playoffs.
 The Cavs defeated the Orlando Magic 4–3 in the first round, but would lose to the Boston Celtics 4–1 in the Conference semifinals, playing the entire series without Jarrett Allen and the last two games without Donovan Mitchell, who were both injured.

 On May 23, 2024, the Cavs fired head coach J.B.
 Bickerstaff, who had a 170–159 regular season record, and 6–11 playoff record with the team.

 On June 28, 2024, the Cavaliers hired Kenny Atkinson to replace Bickerstaff as the head coach.
 He would lead the Cavaliers to a 15-0 start after winning 128-114 against the Charlotte Hornets on November 17, 2024, which is tied for the second-best start in NBA history and the Cavaliers are the fourth team to achieve this milestone, after the 2015-2016 Golden State Warriors team, the 1993-1994 Houston Rockets team, and the 1948-1949 Washington Capitols team.
 The 15-0 start is also the Cavaliers’ longest winning streak in franchise history.

 On November 19, 2024, the Boston Celtics ended the Cavaliers 15–0 start and 15 game winning streak when they won 120–117, giving the Cavaliers their first loss of the season.

 Three Cavs Players, Mitchell, Garland and Mobley made the All-Star Team with Kenny Atkinson as a coach.

+2026–present: Departure of Darius Garland

+On February 4, 2026, the Cavaliers sending a package centered around Garland to the Los Angeles Clippers in exchange for 36 year-old superstar guard James Harden, pairing him with Mitchell.
+After beating the Detroit Pistons 125–94 to win the series 4–3, the Cavaliers would advance to the Eastern Conference Finals for the first time since 2018 and the first time without LeBron James on their roster since 1992.